 A key benefit of the anchor-point system is that it gets rid of notions of “horizontal”, “vertical”, “up”, “down”, etc. Quads flow in whatever direction is implied by their anchor points.

-“Wait a minute — why is the new quad specifying both anchor points?
-Shouldn’t the from anchor be specified by the previous quad?”
-It could, but it would make the layout system less flexible, because all the subquads hanging onto a certain quad would have to emanate from a single point.
-This way, every subquad can attach to its neighbor (or the parent) in whatever way it prefers.
+“Wait a minute — why is the child quad specifying both anchor points?
+Shouldn’t the from anchor be specified by the parent quad?”
+It could, but it would make the layout system less flexible, because all the child quads hanging onto a certain parent quad would have to emanate from a single point.
+This way, every child quad can attach to its parent (or its neighbor) in whatever way it prefers.

 Once the quads have been positioned, they are passed to the renderer, which recursively visits each quad and calls its drawing function.